brunobord/gemeaux/README.md

 This project is mostly for education purposes, although it can possibly be used through a local network, serving Gemini content.
 There are important steps & bugs to fix before becoming a more solid alternative to other Gemini server software.

-* There are a few unittests.
-* It has only been manually tested on Python 3.8.
-It should probably work on Python 3.6+.
+* The internals of `Gemeaux` are being tested on Python3.6+, but not the mainloop mechanics.
 * The vast majority of Gemini Standard responses are not implemented.
 * The URL routeur is so basic that it won't work if you have a `/test` and `/test2` dict keys.
-* The Handler & Response documentation is to be written, along with docstrings.
+* The Handler & Response documentation is missing, along with docstrings.
 * Only `text/gemini` responses are handled ; other mimetypes would need to be implemented.
 * Performances are probably very low, there might be room for optimisation.